jgpavez/DecomposingTests/README.md

 ![All Ratios Differences](https://github.com/jgpavez/systematics/blob/master/plots/full_comparison_logistic_diff.png)

-Next, the roc curves of each one of the ratios (composed, full trained and full truth) is shown.
+Next, the ROC curves of each one of the ratios (composed, full trained and full truth) is shown.

 ![All ROC](https://github.com/jgpavez/systematics/blob/master/plots/full_comparison_logistic_roc.png)